 I like using my paper clay process to teach art because it involves designing, drawing, sculpting, and painting, all within one project.
 It is so flexible that anything can be changed, reworked, patched, added to, removed, repaired, and repainted.
 People love it.

-UPCOMING EVENTS, WORKSHOPS AND DEMONSTRATIONS
+EVENTS, WORKSHOPS AND DEMONSTRATIONS

-MY GENERAL SUPPLY LIST:
+MY GENERAL SUPPLY LIST FOR PAPER CLAY CLASS:

 Specifics depend upon the workshop, but this is generally what you will need:

 • One or two 5x7 wooden cradled panels

 • 8 oz package of Creative Paper Clay® available at most art supply and craft stores (larger is good if you want to make more things and no other brand please)

 • Elmer's glue (small container)

 • X-acto knife

 • Ball point pen